browndeer/lolcode-spec/v1.450/lolcode-spec.md

 x'Z n R y         BTW assign array element n the value y
 ```

-Assignment between arrays of the same size is allowed, and assignment between
+Assignment between arrays of the same size (and type) is allowed.
-arrays of different types implies the appropriate element-wise cast.
 For
 example,

 ```
 I HAS A x ITZ LOTZ A NUMBRS AN THAR IZ 20
-I HAS A y ITZ LOTZ A NUMBRS AN THAR IZ 20
-I HAS A z ITZ LOTZ A NUMBARS AN THAR IZ 20 x R y      BTW assign all elements of y to x x R z      BTW assign all elements of z to x cast as integers
+I HAS A y ITZ LOTZ A NUMBRS AN THAR IZ 20 x R y      BTW assign all elements of y to x
 ```